-Citation with stable link: Philip A. Harland, 'Idumeans: Josephos on the Edomites’ origins and relations with Judeans (late first century CE),' Last modified November 8, 2022, http://philipharland.com/Blog/?p=10534.
+Citation with stable link: Philip A. Harland, 'Idumeans: Josephos on the Edomites’ origins and relations with Judeans (late first century CE),' Ethnic Relations and Migration in the Ancient World, last modified May 22, 2023, http://philipharland.com/Blog/?p=10534.

-Ancient author: Josephos, Judean Antiquities, Against Apion, and Judean War, various passages identified below (link to Greek text and full translation).
+Ancient author: Josephos, Judean Antiquities, Against Apion, and Judean War, various passages identified below (link).

 Comments: In contrast to Josephos’ consistently negative portrayal of Chutheans or Samaritans to the north of Jerusalem (Josephos’ home-town), his characterization of Idumeans (or: Idumaeans) to the south may best be described as ambivalent.
 On the one hand, building on his main origin story with Jacob and Esau, various narratives (some building on biblical accounts) emphasize the close relationship and common descent (syggeneis) shared by both Idumeans (or Edomites as descendants of Esau) and Judeans / Jews (as descendents of Jacob, Esau’s brother).
 Frequently, either Josephos or characters in his stories refer to this close relationship and membership in a common kin-group (including characters like the high priests and the Idumeans themselves in a crucial moment leading to all out war).
 This goes along with a somewhat neutral or even positive portrayal of this people at many points.
 It is important to notice that Josephos will never admit such kinship between Samaritans and Judeans, by the way (even though Samaritan characters will do so emphatically at times).